wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Correct Vulkan Installs**: If Vulkan selected, then, `Windows 7-8 = v1.1.126.0` and `Windows 8.1-11 = v1.4.3.04.1`, avoiding API issues.

 ### Preview
-- When Requires are installed, startup looks like this in the command console...
+- When Requires are installed, startup looks like this in the command console (outdated)...
 ```
 ================================================================================
     Chat-Gradio-Gguf: Launcher